umut-sahin/rust-examples/read-from-console/README.md

 This can be done with the [**read_line**] method on the [**Stdin**] struct ([**Stdin**] instance for the current process can be obtained with the [**stdin**] function in the standard [**io**] module).
 The [**read_line**] method reads data to a [**String**] instance from the standard input until a newline character is encountered.

-[**Strings**] automatically grow the on the heap, so we don't need to worry about the memory issues.
+[**String**]s automatically grow the on the heap, so we don't need to worry about the memory issues.

 However, we might run into other issues such as the input not being a valid UTF-8, or we might encounter a critical I/O error.
 In our example, the [**unwrap**] method is used to handle those errors.